lydianlights/portfolio-site/README.md

 * This project is powered by [ASP .NET Core v1.1.2](https://docs.microsoft.com/en-us/aspnet/core/).
 * This project uses [Entity Framework Core v1.1.2](https://github.com/aspnet/EntityFrameworkCore) as an ORM database manager.
-* This project depends on NodeJs
+* This project depends on [NodeJs](https://nodejs.org/en/)
-* This project uses Gulp as a build manager
+* This project uses [Gulp](https://gulpjs.com/) as a build manager

 ## Known Bugs

 * Project is missing styling for some sections
-* Admin page allows anyone to add themself
+* Admin page allows anyone to add themself as admin
+* Password fields aren't passworded

 Copyright (c) 2018 **_Rane Fields_**